-The resource server, as the central resource controller for its flow management domain, is the arbiter of communication resource allocation requests.
-For the negotiated service, when a flowConnectRequest is issued by a transport user, the resource server consults its local representation of domain wide resource availability.
-If the request can be satisfied, the flow management plane provisionally marks the requested resources as allocated and then multicasts a set_attribute_request primitive to the network QoS managers at all nodes in the data path (plus the transport QoS manager on the sink nodes) to request that they allocate the resources requested.
-The resource server sends a confirmation to its requesting transport service user when all the QoS managers involved have acknowledged (via set_attribute_confirm) allocation of the requested resources.
+The FMS, as the central resource controller for its flow management domain, is the arbiter of all communication resource allocation requests.
+For the negotiated service, when a flow_connect_request is issued by a transport user, the FMS consults its local representation of domain wide resource availability.
+If the request can be satisfied, the FMS provisionally marks the requested resources as allocated and then multicasts a set_attribute_request primitive to the network QoS managers at all nodes in the data path (plus the transport QoS manager on the source and sink nodes) to request that they allocate the resources requested.
+The FMS sends a confirmation to its requesting transport service user when all the QoS managers involved have acknowledged (via set_attribute_confirm) allocation of the requested resources.

-The fast connect service largely follows the above procedure except that the resource immediately replies to the requester as soon as it determines that the requested resources are available.
+The fast connect service largely follows the above procedure except that the FMS immediately replies to the requester as soon as it determines that the requested resources are available.
 This connection mode eliminates the latency of the round trip communication with the QoS managers, but at the expense of being an unconfirmed service.
-The forward connection mode is implemented as an additional time dimension in the server's resource table.
+The forward connection mode is implemented as an additional time dimension in the FMS's resource table.
 When a forward request is granted, resources are marked to be allocated at the time specified, and for the duration specified, in the request.